Archaeology of the Romani people

 Archaeology of the Romani people refers to the science of archaeology as applied in relation to the Romani people, an ethnic group dispersed across the world, which is known under several different names.
 The Romani people has a long history, and most likely hails from the Indian subcontinent.
-Throughout said history, the highly diverse Roma population has faced significant persecution – antiziganism – in many parts of the world, and continues to do so today.
+Throughout said history, the highly diverse Roma population has faced significant persecution in many parts of the world, and continues to do so today.

 History and status

 Due to the Romani people's frequent status as outsiders in regards to mainstream society and a constant minority, lacking any form of nation state and in turn facing structural bias and neglect from many national, regional and local governments and authorities, the research done into Romani history and culture has often been either lacking or non-existent.
 In modern times, even when this issue gradually being resolved in some areas, the field of Romani archaeology remains virtually unexplored.
 For example, the prominent Hungarian archaeologist Eszter Bánffy (de), director of the Römisch-Germanische Kommission of the German Archaeological Institute, has written that in all of post-Cold War era Eastern Europe, she has not found a single archaeologist of Romani heritage, nor anyone interested in researching let alone excavating possible Romani archaeological sites.

 While the French sociologist Jean-Pierre Liégeois (fr), director of the Gypsy Research Centre, has asserted that due to their often highly mobile lifestyle and frequent societal discrimination, the Romani have left behind no such archaeological sites, there have been some limited field surveys and excavations of Romani-related sites.

+John-Henry Phillips, a British archaeologist from a Romany background, and co-presenter of Channel 4's The Great British Dig, formed Romani Community Archaeology in 2022, and has undertaken excavations of historic Romany Gypsy sites in the United Kingdom.